iamllcoolray/iamllcoolray/README.md

 A Computer Science student from Miami, FL.
 Passionate about learning and solving problems.

-* 🔭 I'm currently working on a Free Dictionary API wrapper in Rust.
+* 🔭 I'm currently working on a Free Dictionary API wrapper.

 * 🌱 I’m currently learning how to develop games.